 The results of pdi-Boosting are given in Table I. We show that the average recognition rate is 10 times that of the disturbance data.
-In addition, we adopted REPtree as the weak classifier, which is a type of decision tree method.
+In addition, We choose the uniform distribution to be the probability density function $f(x_j)$, and we adopted REPtree as the weak classifier, which is a type of decision tree method.
 The termination rule for the algorithm is set to be at iteration number M = 3.
 In Table I, the recognition rate of pdi-Boosting is shown to be slightly higher than that of other methods with standard deviation s ranging from 0.2 to 0.6.
 On the other hand, the recognition rate of pdi-Boosting is clearly higher than other methods when the standard deviation is 0.8.
 Additionally, the difference in the recognition rate between pdi-Boosting and REPtree was about 10%.
-Looking at these results, it is clear that pdi-Boosting is more accurate than other methods.
+Looking at these results, pdi-Boosting is more accurate than other methods even though the significance of pdi-Boosting is not clear by a test.
 As a result, we have shown the higher robustness of pdi-Boosting for noisy data as compared to conventional Boosting methods and REPtree.